St. Joseph's College, Tiruchirappalli

-St. Joseph's College, Tiruchirappalli (SJC) is a Catholic college in Tiruchirappalli, Tamil Nadu, India.
-It was established in 1844 by the Society of Jesus (Jesuits) and is regarded as one of the most prestigious institutions in India.
-It is an autonomous college and an affiliated first-grade college of Bharathidasan University.
+St. Joseph's College, Tiruchirappalli (SJC) is a private Catholic college in Tiruchirappalli, Tamil Nadu, India.
+It was established in 1844 by the Society of Jesus (Jesuits).
+It is an affiliated college of Bharathidasan University.

 In 2016, the College was one of only twelve colleges in India to be given Special Heritage Status by the Government of India.

 Introduction

 The College is one of the oldest higher education institutions in India.
 It is a private, aided, Catholic Christian Minority Institution.
 Its motto is ‘Pro Bono et Vero’ (for the Good and the True).

 The College was founded in 1844 by French Jesuit priests, along with other European Jesuits.
 The College was affiliated to the University of Madras until 1982, after which it became affiliated with the Bharathidasan University, with which it remains affiliated.

 It caters to the educational needs of wide and divergent sections of students with an emphasis on the poor and downtrodden.